This page may contain affiliate links. Learn More.

 Then I arranged it where the clothespin was pinching the filter wings.
 Next, I let them glue tissue paper covers over the ends of the tube and we hung them up.
 A few days later, I let them open them and pull out the clothespins and the wings I had hidden in there were in.
 We fluffed them up and had the whole life cycle in art we had done.
 It was so fun.

 Use a cut-out butterfly shape made of paper or poster board.
 Give kids paint dabbers to decorate butterflies with.
+You can also use doilies and craft sticks to make this butterfly craft with your kids.

 The same cutouts could be used with collage materials for them to create butterflies with.
 Talk to kids about how the wings mirror each other and let them try to make the wing designs they create mirror as well.
 It’s great for them to learn the patterns and tendencies in nature.